HarisTahir2003/Logistic-Regression/README.md

 The notebook is organized into the following sections:

-Introduction: Overview of the project and linear regression.
+Introduction: Overview of the project and logistic regression.
+Task 1A: Multinomial Logistic Regression
-Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset.
-Model Training: Training the linear regression model.
+&emsp; Model Training: Training the logistic regression model.
-Model Evaluation: Evaluating the model performance.
+&emsp; Model Evaluation: Evaluating the model performance.
-Visualization: Plotting the results to visualize the model performance.
+Task 1B: Reflection Questions related to the logistic regression task Task 2: Ridge Regression
+&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+&emsp; Model Training: Training the ridge regression model.
+&emsp; Model Evaluation: Evaluating the model performance using plots and some reflection questions

 ## Data